 |Example: Manda's invasion of medieval zombies has been successfully repelled by her kids Avery and Toby and their defensive force of army mechs.
 They discuss the high points of the battle.

-First Kanon: The unanimous high point of the battle was when Avery's mech killed an airborne burning zombie dragon by jumping up into its butthole and self-destructing.
+First Kanon: The unanimous high point of the battle was when Avery's mech killed Manda's airborne burning zombie dragon by (not entirely intentionally) jumping up into its butthole and self-destructing.
 Avery is declared the Winner, and Manda the Loser.

 Avery: "After the battle, the mech pilot survived the explosion and is declared king of the army guys and gets his own TV show.
 The army makes exploding mechs part of their main strategy."